fatiharapoglu/twitter/README.md

 -   [x] handle tweet text html-like breaks
 -   [x] emote picker in new tweet
 -   [ ] photo upload in new tweet
+-   [ ] more compact uploader for photo upload,
 -   [ ] supabase storage is ok to use for avatars and images? if not use aws
 -   [ ] avatar logic / image logic in tweets
 -   [ ] handle default avatar / twitter egg